UygarDeniz/UygarDeniz/README.md

-## Hi everyone 👋
+## Hi, my name is Deniz👋

-🎓 New Graduate Computer Engineer
+- 🎓 New Graduate Computer Engineer
-🌍 Passionate about Full-Stack Development
+- 🌍 Interested in Full-Stack Development

 <!--